 Arkansas goes even lower than Arizona in terms of cost of living at 7.5 percent below the national average.
 More importantly, the cost of a home in Arkansas is well below the national median.
 For example, if you choose to live in Hot Springs, a popular retirement community thanks to 46 hot springs and 11 championship golf courses, the average home is $115,600.
 Compare that to $175,700, which is the national average.

 Arkansas is also an impressive tax-friendly state according to Kiplinger.
-Social Security benefits are not taxed and the state has some of the cheapest real estate tax rates in the US.
-Again, like Alabama, the state hikes up sales taxes on everything purchased in stores, which does put a hamper on the senior savings and is something to keep in mind.
+Social Security benefits are not taxed and the state has some of the cheapest real estate tax rates in the U.S. Again, like Alabama, the state hikes up sales taxes on everything purchased in stores, which puts a damper on the senior savings and is something to keep in mind.